tynahuynh/flixter/README.md

 The application should now be running on your localhost.

+## Additional Setup
+You will need to set up your application with Stripe: https://stripe.com/ .

 ## Deployment
 To deploy on Heroku.
 Adjust the APP_NAME to your project name.
 ```